snu-sf/fairness/README.md

 ### Notable Gaps Between the Paper and the Code
-We first describe the most relevant differences between the paper and the code to help the reader understand the mapping between the paper and the code.
+We first describe the most relevant differences between the paper and the code to help readers of the paper understand the code.
 Please see the "Definitions and Rules" section of this document for a mapping of definitions and rules between the paper and the code.

 #### Auxiliary definitions for state interpretation
 In the paper, the state interpretation predicate (that is needed to relate the memory state to points-to predicates in the logic) is assumed to be hidden inside the simulation weakest precondition.
 However, the state interpretation predicate is made explicit in the code, and it is called `tgt_interp_as`, defined in `src/ra/OpticsInterp.v`.
-This predicate is persistent (so never consumed), and when combined with a points-to predicate `X ↦ v`, tells us that the current value at the memory location `X` is `v`.
+This predicate is persistent (so not consumed), and when combined with a points-to predicate `X ↦ v`, tells us that the current value at the memory location `X` is `v`.

 #### Notations related to stratified propositions (`sProp`s)
 The code relies heavily on `sProp`s, and it is helpful to get familiar with the notations before getting to the rules and examples.